Danny Lohner

-Daniel Patrick Lohner, frequently known as Renholdër, is an American musician and record producer best known for his work with Nine Inch Nails and A Perfect Circle.
+Daniel Patrick Lohner (born 13 December 1970), frequently known as Renholdër, is an American musician and record producer best known for his work with Nine Inch Nails and A Perfect Circle.
 In 2020, he was inducted into the Rock and Roll Hall of Fame as a member of Nine Inch Nails.

 Before joining Nine Inch Nails as a live bassist and keyboardist, Lohner co-founded the crossover thrash band Angkor Wat and the industrial thrash band Skrew.
 He has also performed on releases by Marilyn Manson, Rob Zombie, Tommy Lee's band Methods Of Mayhem, Wes Borland's Black Light Burns project, A Perfect Circle co-founder Billy Howerdel's solo projects, Tool/A Perfect Circle frontman Maynard James Keenan's Puscifer project, Japanese musician Hyde, and Hollywood Undead.

 He has produced albums for Trust Company, Korn guitarist James "Munky" Shaffer's solo project Fear and the Nervous System, Howerdel, Black Light Burns, Hollywood Undead, and Pentakill.
 He also produced the soundtrack for the film Underworld.

 His most recent work includes live performances and production for solo projects from Howerdel, Rammstein singer Till Lindemann and NOFX members Fat Mike and Eric Melvin.

 Career

 Early work

 Danny Lohner co-founded the crossover thrash band Angkor Wat in Corpus Christi, Texas in 1986 while he was still in high school.
 The band released two albums, When Obscenity Becomes the Norm...Awake!
 (1989) and Corpus Christi (1990), on Metal Blade Records.

 After moving to Austin, Lohner and Angkor Wat frontman Adam Grossman recorded a new album with an industrial metal sound.
 They decided to release it under the name Skrew since most of the other members of Angkor Wat had left by that point and the new material was such a departure from their hardcore roots.
 The first Skrew album, Burning in Water, Drowning In Flame, was produced by Revolting Cocks and Skatenigs member Phildo Owen and engineered by Paul Barker and Al Jourgensen of Ministry.
 It was released on Metal Blade in 1991.
-Lohner left Skrew in 1992.
+Lohner left Skrew in 1994.